krauselab/krauselab/content/people/slider.md

 widget = "bootstrap_slider"
-headless = true  # This file represents a page section. active = false  # Activate this widget? true/false weight = 100  # Order that this section will appear.
+headless = true  # This file represents a page section. active = true  # Activate this widget? true/false weight = 15  # Order that this section will appear.

 # Slide interval.
 # Use `false` to disable animation or enter a time in ms, e.g. `5000` (5s).